 What is the difficulty in understanding gray areas?

 It is quite difficult to find whether a derogatory comment on a student’s post is really cyberbullying or an insider joke.
 Cyberbullying is a series of repeated harassments over the internet.
 Many see only fragments of these harassments.
 For example, if one saw a rude comment on someone’s post, it’s easy for an online bystander to dismiss it as a one-time incident.
 They might not see the sequence of harassments that span other social networks.
 There are also chances for mistaking an insider joke between two people as cyberbullying.

 The increase in incidents of cyberbullying in schools has forced the Government to take the necessary steps to tackle this problem.

 There are laws that cover cyberbullying both inside and outside the school campus.

-To know more about these laws click here.
+To know more about these laws, click here.

-There are different types of cyberbullying such as:
+There are different types of cyberbullying: